 Clean Eating Lemon Blueberry Zucchini Bread

-This blueberry zucchini bread is a perfect combination of whole wheat spelt, maple syrup, zucchini, coconut, blueberries and lemon to make a healthy bread.
+This zucchini bread is a perfect combination of whole wheat spelt, maple syrup, zucchini, coconut, blueberries and lemon to make a healthy bread.
 Top it with the lemon glaze and you’ll be addicted!

 - Prep Time: 15 minutes